 Focus Pages – SEO Image

 To make sure you have the keyword in the image URL, download a relevant image from your page.
 Change the filename.
-Then re-upload with the SEO filename and add it your page’s content again.
+Then re-upload with the SEO filename and add it to your page’s content again.

 It’s best to keep this at only one filename which contains the main keyword of the page. (the one who has the S T A R symbol next to it)

 Focus Pages – Traffic Health